piotr1204Essex/piotr1204Essex.github.io/big_data.md

 In this Unit we learned about the API security and you can find below a link to the artefact we created together as a team.

+We have also been provided with a case study (IBM QRADAR - Kaif Integration) which was deisgned to help us understand the asssignment pasted above.
+I have read that one and it helped me to grasp concepts into what we do need to produce in the assignment.

+References:
+- IBM QRADAR - Kaif Integration (no date) www.intellas.biz.
+Available at: https://www.intellas.biz/case-studies/ibm-qradar-kaif-integration (Accessed: April 10, 2023).

 ### Unit 11

+This week we discussed DBMS transactions and recovery, with reading focused on back up procedures.
+Please find below the Wiki submission I created as a part of the activities in this Unit:

+WIKI submission:

+The ‘Grandfather-Father-Son’ (GFS) backup procedure is a hierarchical backup strategy.
+GFS involves storing three different types of backups: monthly (grandfather), weekly (father) and daily (son) (Sarkar, 2019; Cove, 2020).
+Their aim is to optimise the resources consumed for each backup.

+The greatest advantage of implementing a GFS solution is the reduction in compute power and storage required to complete a data backup.
+GFS only keeps a specified number of backups for each cadence (daily, weekly, monthly).
+In Big Data Warehouses this helps to avoid redundancies, is cost-effective and improves general data operational efficiency.

+This backup procedure, however, cannot be applied to all possible scenarios.
+In businesses, where not even the smallest piece of data can be afforded to be lost, or businesses that have constantly changing data, probably better suited would be incremental backups.
+This is because GFS might fail on occasion and if it does then at least a full day’s data will not be backed up.

+References:

+Sarkar, T. & Roychowdhury, S. (2019) Data Wrangling with Python.
+1st ed.
+Packt.
+Chapters 8 and 9
+Cove, V. (2020) Visualize COVID-19 Trends in ArcGIS Insights.

 ### Unit 12